Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

-These category-aware compatibility learning methods require additional category information, which is not necessarily available in some cases.
+These early-stage methods treat \textit{compatibility} as a form of \textit{similarity}, which is not necessarily correct since \textit{compatibility} is \textit{NOT} transitive as \textit{similarity} is.
+For example, if item $i$ is close to both $j$ and $k$ when mapped into a general latent space, meaning $i$ is compatible with both items, $j$ and $k$ would be close too in the latent space.
+In that case, $j$ and $k$ would be compatible, which is apparently not true when $j$ and $k$ belong to the same category.
+To fix this limitation, type-specific space learning methods are proposed~\cite{vasileva2018learning,he2016learning}, which aims to learn spaces relating to item types/categories, or the type pairs.
+There are also cases where category information of items is not available.
 For these cases, Tan \myet~\cite{tan2019learning} propose a method of learning implicit substitute compatibility spaces to emphasize different semantic information (\textit{e.g.}, type pair).
 Such an idea is quite similar to He~\myet~\cite{he2016learning} mentioned above.
 They suggest that the learned implicit sub-spaces are able to capture compatibility between items specifically conditioned in certain semantic concepts, such as color or detailed design.
 The experimental results demonstrate a better performance compared to the basic Siamese Net-based method~\cite{veit2015learning}, as well as some of those learning explicit type-aware spaces~\cite{vasileva2018learning}.